Audience divided in 3 groups and say out loud: 1) poire" 2)pomme" and "courgette" 3) and 4)"This is a world or Sinners and Dimmers" when directed.

 And 3600 Lumens in the form of a

-"Relax", said the electrician, "If not after some weeks you too shall be
+"Relax", said the electrician, "If not you too shall be

 And Snickering